-There is a system that many professional organizers use that was coined by Julie Morgenstern many years ago called S.P.A.C.E.
-S is for Sort, P is for Purge, A is for Assign a Home, C is for Containerize and E is for Equalize.
-The idea is that you start each organizing project at S and end with E. It’s that word equalize that very few people know and understand.
-The philosophy is that once you’ve edited your possessions and stored them nicely sorted and organized in proper containers, that every time you bring a new item into your space, you equalize by removing something from that space.
+The S.P.A.C.E. system that many professional organizers use, was created by Julie Morgenstern many years ago.
+The acronym stands for: Sort, Purge, Assign a Home, Containerize, and Equalize.
+The idea is that you start each organizing project at S and end with E. The word equalize is one that few people know and understand.
+The philosophy is that once you edit your possessions and store them in proper containers, you equalize.
+This means whenever you bring a new item into that space, you remove something “old.”

-As you can imagine, as a practicing Professional Organizer,I work with people who buy way too much “stuff” and then have to hire me to help them let go of it.
-If I counted the cost of all the clothes, food, and toys alone that I have dropped off to charity, it would be tens of thousands of dollars.
-One thing I have heard in the tiny house community is that they are looking to leave a smaller footprint on the planet by consuming less resources.
-That should be something that we can all embrace and may give you the motivation you need to form new habits around purchasing.
+As you can imagine, as a Professional Organizer, the people I work with buy too much “stuff” and then hire me to help them declutter.
+If I counted the cost of the clothes, food, and toys that I drop off to charity, it would be tens of thousands of dollars.
+One thing I have heard is that people in the tiny house community want to leave a smaller environmental footprint and consume fewer resources.
+That is something that we should embrace.
+It may give you the motivation to form new habits around purchasing.